 The code editing and rebuilding capabilities are not designed for developing applications from scratch, but they are designed to fit into existing profiling sessions that are running on a current executable.

-Source and header files found in the executable are reconciled with the files present on the front-end server, and displayed in a simple tree view within the Project Files tab of the Project Navigator window.
-Source files can be loaded for viewing by clicking on the file name.
+Source and header files found in the executable are reconciled with the files present on the front-end server, and are displayed in a simple tree view within the Project Files tab of the Project Navigator window.
+To load source files for viewing, click on the file name.

 The source code viewer supports automatic color syntax highlighting for C and Fortran.

-You can hide functions or subroutines you are not interested in by clicking the '−' glyph next to the first line of the function.
-This will collapse the function.
-Simply click the '+' glyph to expand the function again.
+To hide functions or subroutines you are not interested in, click the '−' glyph, next to the first line of the function.
+Use the '−' glyph to collapse and expand the function.

 The centre pane shows your source code, annotated with performance information.
-All the charts you will see in MAP share a common horizontal time axis.
-The start of your job is at the left and the end at the right.
-The sparkline charts next to each line of source code shows how the number of cores executing that line of code varies over time.
+All the charts you see in MAP share a common horizontal time axis.
+Your job starts from the left and ends on the right.
+Next to each line of source code are the sparkline charts.
+The sparkline charts show how the number of cores executing that line of code varies over time.

 What does it mean to say a core is executing a particular line of code?
-In the source code view, MAP uses inclusive time, that is time spent on this line of code or inside functions called by this line.
-So the main() function of a single-threaded C or MPI program is typically at 100% for the entire run.
+In the source code view, MAP uses inclusive time, that is, time spent on this line of code or inside functions called by this line.
+The main() function of a single-threaded C or MPI program is typically at 100% for the entire run.

-Only 'interesting' lines get charts, that is, lines in which at least 0.1% of the selected time range was spent.
-In the previous figure you can see three different lines meet this criteria.
+Only 'interesting' lines generate charts, that is, lines in which at least 0.1% of the selected time range was spent.
+In the previous figure, three different lines meet this criteria.
 The other lines were executed as well, but a negligible amount of time was spent on them.

-The first line is a function call to imbalance, which was running for 18.1% of the wall-clock time.
-If you look closely, you will see that as well as a large block of green there is a sawtooth pattern in blue.
-Color is used to identify different kinds of time.
-In this single-threaded MPI code there are three colors:
+The first line is a function call to imbalance, which runs for 30.4% of the wall-clock time.
+Looking closer, as well as a large block of green, there is a sawtooth pattern in blue.
+Color identifies different kinds of time.
+In this single-threaded MPI code, there are three colors:

 - Dark green Single-threaded computation time.
 For an MPI program, this is all computation time.
 For an OpenMP or multi-threaded program, this is the time the main thread was active and no worker threads were active.

 - Blue MPI communication and waiting time.
-All time spent inside MPI calls is blue, regardless of whether that is in MPI_Send or MPI_Barrier.
-Typically you want to minimize this, because the purpose of most codes is parallel computation, not communication for its own sake.
+Time spent inside MPI calls is blue, regardless of whether that is in MPI_Send or MPI_Barrier.
+Typically you want to minimize the amount of blue, because the purpose of most codes is parallel computation, not communication.

 - Orange I/O time.
-All time spent inside known I/O functions such as reading and writing to the local or networked filesystem is shown in orange.
-You definitely want to minimize time spent in I/O and on many systems the complex data storage hierarchy can cause unexpected bottlenecks to occur when scaling a code up.
+All time spent inside known I/O functions, such as reading and writing to the local or networked filesystem, is shown in orange.
+It is important to minimize the time spent in I/O. On many systems, the complex data storage hierarchy can cause unexpected bottlenecks to occur when scaling a code up.
 MAP always shows the time from the application's point of view, so all the underlying complexity is captured and represented as simply as possible.

 - Dark purple Accelerator.
-All the time the CPU is waiting the accelerator to return the control to the CPU.
-Typically you want to minimize this, making the CPU work in parallel with the accelerator using accelerator asynchronous calls.
+The time the CPU is waiting for the accelerator to return the control to the CPU.
+Typically you want to minimize this time, to make the CPU work in parallel with the accelerator, using accelerator asynchronous calls.

-- First a function called imbalance is called.
-This function spends most of its time in computation (dark green) and around 15-20% of it in MPI calls (blue).
+- First, a function called imbalance is called.
+This function spends around 55% of its time in computation (dark green) and around 45% of it in MPI calls (blue).
 Hovering the mouse over any graph shows an exact breakdown of the time spent in it.
-There is a sawtooth pattern to the time spent in MPI calls that will be investigated later.
+There is a sawtooth pattern to the time spent in MPI calls that is investigated later.

-- Next the application moves on to a function called stride, which spends all of its time computing.
+- Next, the application moves on to a function called stride, which spends almost all of its time computing.
 You will see how to tell whether this time is well spent or not.
-You can also see an MPI synchronization at the end.
-The triangle shape is typical of ranks finishing their work at different times and spending varying amounts of time waiting at a barrier.
-Where you see triangles in these charts that indicates imbalance.
+At the end, you can also see an MPI synchronization.
+The triangle shape is typical of ranks finishing their work at different times, and spending varying amounts of time waiting at a barrier.
+Triangles in these charts indicate imbalance.